 Item Description

-This section keeps the list of the
+Category This section keeps the list of the

 device series which HMIWorks

-Cotomony supports.
+supports.
 When registering device

-Category (F3), the "Devices" window gets the
+(F3), the "Devices" window gets the

 information of device series from this

 "Category" section.

-"Protocol=MTCP" in the Module.ini is
+MTCP "Protocol=MTCP" in the Module.ini is

-MTCD device series which HMIWorks supports.
-When registering device (F3), the "Devices" window gets the information of device series from this "Category" section.
-"Protocol=MTCP" in the Module.ini is corresponding to "Protocol=TCPIP" in the "New/Edit Connection" window in the Workspace.
-"Protocol=UART" in the Module.ini is corresponding to "Protocol=UART" in the "New/Edit Connection" window in the "New/Edit Connection" window in the Workspace.
-HMIWorks scans through the
+corresponding to "Protocol=TCPIP"

-MTCP in the "New/Edit Connection"
+in the "New/Edit Connection"

 Protocol window in the Workspace.

-Piolocoi "Protocol=UART" in the Module.ini is
+Piolocoi UART "Protocol=UART" in the Module.ini is

-LIADT corresponding to "Protocol=UART" in
+corresponding to "Protocol=UART" in

-UART the "New/Edit Connection" window
+the "New/Edit Connection" window

 in the Workspace.

-Verb HMIWorks scans through the
+Verb Search HMIWorks scans through the

-Search network to find out I/O modules.
+network to find out I/O modules.
 Until

-Search now, PET-7000 is the only series
+now, PET-7000 is the only series

 which support this "Search" function.

-Select HMIWorks pops up a list of I/O modules to let users select one.
-The list of I/O modules is loaded from the file whose name is [Device_Series_Name].ini HMIWorks opens the "Import" Edit window to let users decide the I/O points for the I/O module.
-Import Template HMIWorks imports the tags of the I/O module from the I/O module configuration file.
-For example, HMIWorks imports tags of I-7011 from the template in the file of I-7000.ini.
-Manual HMIWorks imports the tags of the I/O module by the manually-decided I/O points.
+LIMINA and a management of I/O

+HMIWorks pops up a list of I/O

+modules to let users select one.
+The

+Select list of I/O modules is loaded from the

+file whose name is

+[Device_Series_Name].ini

+Edit HMIWorks opens the "Import"

+window to let users decide the I/O

+points for the I/O module.

+Import Template HMIWorks imports the tags of the I/O

+module from the I/O module

+configuration file.
+For example,

+HMIWorks imports tags of I-7011

+from the template in the file of

+I-7000.ini.

+Manual HMIWorks imports the tags of the I/O

+module by the manually-decided I/O

+points.